Scarletsang/Dorker/README.md

 3. `dorker-init` Built and start the docker container called "dorker".

 These commands works standalone, so feel free to use them independently.

+For 42 Heilbronn students, as of 2023 December, the school computer still has two Docker installed. *Dorker* might get stucked in opening Docker if a different Docker is still running.
+So if something went wrong, please quite the Docker Desktop program entirely and then run *Dorker*.

 ## Uninstallation